pras75299/AI-Image-generator/Readme.md

 1. Clone this repository
 2. Install dependencies
-3. Create a `.env` file and add your OpenAI API key for example you can have a look at `.env.local`:
+3. Create a `.env` file and add your OpenAI API key :

 ```
 NEXT_PUBLIC_OPENAI_API_KEY=your_api_key_here